TebanVe/partitionTest/README.md

 # Manifold partition

 This project implements and analyzes methods for partitioning a manifold into equal area regions (cells).
 Currently only implemented for the torus of revolution.
-It computes mass and stiffness matrices on triangulated torus manifolds, based on the paper "Partitions of Minimal Length on Manifolds" by Bogosel et al. It includes tools for visualizing the torus mesh, matrix analysis, and advanced optimization techniques for partition computation.
+It computes mass and stiffness matrices on triangulated torus manifolds, based on the paper "Partitions of Minimal Length on Manifolds" by Bogosel et al. It includes tools for visualizing the torus mesh, matrix analysis, and different optimization techniques for partition computation.

 ## Installation